Some things we cherish through the years, creating many fond memories. A bunion has never been one of those things.

-While it’s true that treating a bunion at an earlier stage of its development can often yield faster and more effective results, even many bunions that have been around as long as you remember can benefit from conservative forms of treatment—by which we mean methods that don’t require surgery.
+And while it’s true that treating a bunion at an earlier stage of its development will typically give you a better shot at staying off the surgical table, even many bunions that have been around as long as you remember can benefit from conservative forms of treatment.

 But before learning more about potential treatments, however, it pays to know more about what a bunion actually is.

 While the “bony bump” of a bunion takes the spotlight, the problem encapsulates the entire joint at the base of the toe, as well as the surrounding tissues that support it.

 The metatarsophalangeal joint (which we will definitely just refer to as the “MTP joint” from now on) normally operates like any other joint, staying in a relatively stable position and moving within its range of motion.
 Sometimes, however, an instability can form in the MTP joint, causing the big toe to begin to shift.

 As the toe shifts inward, the MTP joint begins to bulge outward, developing that familiar bump.
 You may also experience:

 - Redness and swelling.